Joao-Ex-Machina/jbcr.pt/content/blog/angery.md

 # Why are you so mad?

 Because I do not expect everyone to feel comfortable around a terminal!
-Or maybe not even wanting to use onr!
+Or maybe not even wanting to use one!
 The internet should be a **democratic space, accessible to all** and I think a WebApp/GUI is much more friendly to the common user/newb.

 Althought this can be seen as an exercise in learning - This does not excuse an ISP to remove features, much less features that without them their users can be harmed.